opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 ## Next steps

 After configuring multiple data sources, you can analyze the data from each source.
-Refer to the following resources for more information:
+See the following resources for more information:

 - [Index patterns]({{site.url}}{{site.baseurl}}/dashboards/management/index-patterns/)
 - [Index Management]({{site.url}}{{site.baseurl}}/dashboards/im-dashboards/index/)